radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.3 Basic types

-All basic types are mapped as print modes.
+There are print modes available for all basic types.
 If you are interested in a more complex structure or just type : `pf?`

 Here's the list of the print (pf?) modes for basic types: